Frequently asked questions (FAQ): drug-induced deaths in Europe

 Emerging concerns and threats

-This year, three concerns and potential threats are highlighted: the outbreaks of deaths linked to highly potent synthetic opioids – nitazenes mainly – in Estonia and Latvia, in particular; deaths associated with the co-use of drugs and medicines; and the high and increasing proportion of drug-induced deaths with cocaine involved in some countries.
-More information on these three topics can be found in the drug-related deaths section of the 2024 European Drug Report.
+Three concerns and potential threats are highlighted: the outbreaks of deaths linked to highly potent synthetic opioids, mainly nitazenes; deaths associated with the co-use of drugs and medicines; and the high and increasing proportion of drug-induced deaths with cocaine involved in some countries.
+More information on these three topics can be found in the drug-induced deaths section of the 2025 European Drug Report (EUDA, 2025).

-This section with the definitions used across Europe.
-It also presents the most recent data available, together with graphics, and maps on the number and the rates of drug-induced deaths in Europe.
+This section begins with the definitions used across Europe.
+It also presents the most recent data available, together with graphics and maps on the number and the rates of drug-induced deaths in Europe.

 - What is a drug-induced death?

-- How many people die from drug overdoses each year in the European Union, Norway and Türkiye?
+- How many people die from drug-induced deaths each year in the European Union, Norway and Türkiye?

-- What is the most recent year for which data on overdose deaths are available?
+- What is the most recent year for which data on drug-induced deaths are available?

 - Are the numbers of drug-induced deaths and estimated mortality rates similar between countries?